Murchison Falls National Park: Facts, Safaris, Map & Reviews

 |Goliath Heron||Shoebill Stork||African Darter||Weaver birds||Grey Crowned Crane||Malachite Kingfisher||Yellow-billed Stork||Northern Crombec|

 |Blue-headed Coucal||Swamp Flycatcher||Abdim’s Stork||Weaver birds||Grey Crowned Crane||African Quail-Finch||Squacco Heron||Black Crake|

 |African Jacana||Black-billed Barbet||Osprey||Sandpipers||Secretary Bird||Abyssinian Ground-Hornbill||Denham’s Bustard||Yellow-throated Greenbul|

-Adjacent to the park is the Budongo forest host to 59 restricted range bird species inclusive of which are the White-thighed Hornbill, Dwarf Kingfisher and Great Blue Turaco.
+Adjacent to the park is the Budongo forest host 59 restricted-range bird species inclusive of which are the White-thighed Hornbill, Dwarf Kingfisher, and Great Blue Turaco.

 Hotspots to visit in Murchison Falls National Park

-Activities & Top Things to do at Murchison Falls National Park
+The Best Activities in Murchison Falls National Park

 Murchison Falls National Park is a top visited safari destination in Uganda, however, what is there to do at the park.
 Here is a list of the top activities to do at Murchison Falls National Park;